For lawyers, there is a decided focus on the past. Precedent is the godhead.

 The technology companies who understand how lawyers really work, and build technology that improves their practice (through efficient task automation or cost control) will thrive.
 This is Darwinism at work.

-As for modern lawyers, they must acknowledge that their profession is evolving, and an understanding of how to use legal technology will be a decided advantage in the market.
+As for modern lawyers, they must acknowledge that their profession is evolving.
+An understanding of how to use legal technology will be a decided advantage in the market.
 A world of more tech-savvy lawyers will also spur the developers to build more sophisticated legal tools.

 Every business competes via software and technology .
 It’s not a controversial idea.
 It’s just time to recognize that this concept also applies to legal.